Andrew0T/bookstore/README.md

 # Bookstore

-  The Bookstore Application code was the basis on which ro orduce a working Django application.
+  The Bookstore Application was the example given to learn to produce a working Django application.
   Career Foundry Python 2nd achievement

 # Features